BMW 330e range, MPG, CO2 & charging

 BMW 330e range, MPG & CO2 emissions

-CO2 emissions are rated at 39g/km officially and electric range in the BMW 330e has been improved from 25 miles in the previous model (which went off sale in 2018) to over 40 miles in this new version.
-It's unlikely that you'll hit that mark on every single journey, but bank on at least 30 miles for sure – enough to cover many people's daily commutes and errands.
+CO2 emissions are rated at 37g/km officially, and electric range has been improved from 25 miles in the previous model (which went off sale in 2018) to 37 miles in this version.
+It's unlikely you'll hit that mark on every single journey, but bank on at least 30 miles for sure – enough to cover many people's daily commutes and errands.